animeshPradhan1993/order-book/README.md

 This is a spring boot application written to verify the orders at the end of a trading session.

+This application comes with maven wrapper so no local installation of maven is required.
+Although local installation Java 17 would be required to compile the code.

 The application will read a txt file from a directory and upload the results to another directory.

 Both the directories need to be defined by the User.